imjenal/india-sports-communities/cities/bengaluru.md

-# 🏸 Bangalore Sports Communities
+# 🏸 Bengaluru Sports Communities

 This file lists **beginner-friendly sports communities in Bengaluru**, grouped by sport and area.